Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Introduction

-Although straightforward to interpret due to its modular nature, FMMs may produce biased estimates due to restrictive modeling assumptions.
-Thus, potentially failing to fully capture the complexity of the underlying distribution.
+Although finite mixture models are straightforward to interpret due to their modular nature, they may produce biased estimates as a result of restrictive modeling assumptions, thus failing to fully capture the complexity of the underlying distribution.